UnitedLands/community/rules.md

 - 1st offence : Warning.
 - 2nd offence : Temporary ban.
 (Duration may vary)
 - 3rd offence : Permanent ban.

+---

+##### 18. No intentional destruction of the Earth map.
+For the same reasons we restrict Earth mining we must also limit what activities may be done aboveground.
+We do not intend to ever reset the map so ensuring it's as well kept as possible is pivotal for a positive experience.
+Things you can not do include, but are not limited to: Creating forest fires, flooding areas and large scale quarrying.
+Exceptions can be made for terraforming where a new structure is put in it's place.
+Towns are also exempt of this rule.
+- 1st offence : Temporary ban.
+(Duration may vary)
+- 2nd offence : Permanent ban.